 Pilot Site: Sangomar

 The Sangomar MPA is high in biological diversity, and composed of different ecosystems – mangroves, forests, grassy savannahs, and mudflats.
 It is home to a highly diversified fauna including migratory birds, fish (more than 60 identified species), reptiles (green turtles, crocodiles), and mammals (humpback dolphins, manatees).
 In addition, specific zones in the MPA constitute important nursery and feed grounds for several fisheries resources that are of high economic value for the local communities’ livelihoods.
 Similar to Joal-Fadiouth, the Serer culture is central to the organization of fisheries, and gleaning activities are common practices among women.
-However, information about the extent and presence of seagrass beds in the MPA is lacking, hence calling for more advanced research, mapping and taxonomies.
+However, information about the extent and presence of seagrass beds in the MPA is lacking, thus the need for more advanced research, mapping and taxonomies.